 What's the difference between tile types for backsplash?

-Subway tile is the standard — affordable, clean lines, works with any kitchen style.
+Subway tile is the standard.
+It's affordable, has clean lines, works with any kitchen style.
 Stone tile (marble, granite, slate) costs more and requires sealing.
 Porcelain is durable and comes in endless colors.
-We help you pick based on your kitchen, your budget, and what will actually hold up in an Arizona kitchen.
+We help you pick based on your kitchen, your budget, and what will actually hold up in Arizona.

 Do I need to replace my drywall before backsplash installation?